 Basic Chinese Tones in Mandarin Chinese.
 Is it important?
 YES!

-Introduction about the Basic Chinese series: How can I introduce the Chinese language to my child?
+Introduction to the Basic Chinese series: How can I introduce the Chinese language to my child?
 Is it possible to share Chinese with my child if I don’t speak the language, and I am a non-native speaker?

-Yes it is possible!
+Yes, it is possible!

 This time I want to talk about Chinese tones!